 DISCIPLINE POLICY (In addition to add-on document)

 RLNS bases discipline on Christian Principles.
 Each child is a special child of God, loved and forgiven by Him.
-We model this love, forgiveness, and reconciliation with each other, child and staff, in daily living.
+We model this love, forgiveness, and reconciliation with each other, child, and staff, in daily living.
 We also adhere to the state guidelines found in The Manual of Requirements for Childcare Centers.
 Manual can be found in the school office.

 The methods of guidance and discipline used shall be positive and consistent with the developmental needs of the child.
 First, the child will be shown the proper behavior, which is expected of them, and an explanation given about why their behavior is inappropriate.
 When necessary, a “time out” may be used.
 This means to temporarily separate the child from their present behavior.
 A minute for every year of their age is the norm and will take place in the classroom.
 For example, if a child is 3, then 3 minutes of time out is the maximum used.